 To long files names

-Long files names is also a common issue when OneDrive is stuck at syncing.
+Long file names are also a common issue when OneDrive is stuck at syncing.
 Check the files that OneDrive is processing to see if there are long files or file paths that could cause this issue.
 Simply rename the files to solve the issue.